Geizerjin/android/README.md

 To get started with Android/BeanStalkKang, you'll need to get familiar with Git and Repo.

-To initialize your local repository using the BeanStalk trees, use a command like this:
+To initialize your local repository using the trees, use a command like this:

 repo init --reference=~/cm-11.0 -u git://github.com/Geizerjin/android.git -b Alpine